Nargeshdb/Inference-Artifact/README.md

 ### Generate Inference Output

-If you only want to run the scripts and view the numbers reported in the tables without going through the entire artifact, you can skip this section.
+If you only want to run the scripts to view the numbers reported in the tables without actually running inference on the benchmarks, you can skip this section.
 Otherwise, to generate the inference output, run the following command:

 ```
 ./inference.sh